AMSP-04/NETN-MRM/NETN-MRM.md

 Implementation of aggregation, disaggregation, division and merge, requires knowledge of the structure and organisation of units and their equipment as defined in NETN-ORG.

 A `Unit`, as defined in NETN-ORG, can be represented in the federation as a single `AggregateEntity` object or as a collection of multiple `AggregateEntity`, `Platform` or `Lifeform` objects.
-E.g. a `Unit` with associated `EquipmentItems` in NETN-ORG can be represented as a combination of an `AggregateEntity` representing most of the unit and `Platform` and `Lifeform` entities to represent each equipment item associated with the unit.
+E.g. a `Unit` with associated `EquipmentItems` in NETN-ORG can be represented as a combination of an `AggregateEntity` representing most of the unit and `Platform` entities to represent each platform equipment item associated with the unit.

 The initial representation of units in the federation can change during runtime.
 Use the MRM actions to request aggregation and disaggregation or to split the representation by dividing holdings among multiple aggregate entities, platforms or lifeforms objects.

-The attribute extensions provided in NETN-MRM are defined on RPR-FOM object classes, however, a subclass for NETN_Aggregate is provided and can be used to allow subscribers to discover and distinguish between RPR and entended NETN objects.
+The attribute extensions provided in NETN-MRM are defined on RPR-FOM object classes, however, a subclass for `NETN_Aggregate` is provided and can be used to allow subscribers to discover and distinguish between RPR and entended NETN objects.
 Similar NETN subclasses for `Platforms` and `Lifeforms` are defined in the NETN-Physical FOM module on which NETN-MRM depends.

+### Pattern

 All MRM actions use the same pattern of interaction.